Coast Path Walk to Beer

 I remember taking the kids to Seaton Hole once when they were toddlers, they got so wet splashing and having fun I had to sit them in their car seats to go home wearing only their pants as – of course I wasn’t organised enough to have spare clothes and towels !

 From the cafe at the top there are picnic benches and view out to sea, a great place just to relax even without the walking.
-The cafe and toilet opening times are unclear, summer only I believe, I’ll update if I can.
+The cafe and toilet opening times are unclear, summer only I believe.
+This walk is not suitable for push chairs if you want to go all the way into Beer, as there are steps at the end.

 Follow This Easy Route